Curriculum Overview

 The curriculum is logical and sequenced with a clear pedagogy at every stage of learning, directing and informing our practice.
 The curriculum and teaching are designed to motivate engagement, ignite a desire for learning and promote curiosity and aspiration.
 We want our pupils to gain the confidence to participate, develop the essential knowledge and skills for daily life and adulthood through the development of formal qualifications, where appropriate, and functional skills.

-Core threads running through the school are the personal and social development of our pupils so that they can keep themselves safe, healthy and self-advocate.
+We use an adapted National Curriculum combined with our LIFE approach to ensure we meet the emerging needs of our pupils.
+The Hawthorns 6 Outcomes are embedded throughout the school & residential curriculum; Social Communication, Health and Well-being, Functional Skills, Participation and Resilience, Identity and Achievement.
+These focus on personal and social development of our pupils so that they can keep themselves safe, healthy and self-advocate.
 For all these reasons, pupils have a range of opportunities both within school and in the wider community to increase their range of experiences, apply skills and develop confidence in navigating the world.

 As pupils move through the school, they will develop the skills for increased independence and necessary qualities, attitudes and qualifications for next steps in learning or employment relevant for them.